What are magnets?

 - Likes repel: this means that the north pole of a magnet repels (pushes away) the north pole of another magnet and the south pole of a magnet repels (pushes away) the south pole of another magnet.

 The Earth is like a giant magnet, and there is a magnetic field all around us.
-The Earth's North Pole is also a magnetic north pole: a compass points north towards the North Pole because it is attracted by the Earth's magnetic field.
+There are two points on the Earth’s surface, called magnetic poles, where the magnetic field is strongest.
+These points are close to the Earth’s North Pole and the Earth’s South Pole.
+A compass needle points north because it is attracted by the magnetic pole near the Earth’s North Pole.

 When are children taught about magnets in primary school?